 - o The independence of the auditing company or the responsible auditor in the preparation and presentation of the annual financial statements is not guaranteed in the long term.
-Consulting activities are not sufficiently proven (if necessary also by negative declaration) to determine independence. - o The auditor responsible is not explicitly named in the annual report, stating the year of first appointment, even if the auditors were last changed.
+Consulting activities are not sufficiently proven (if necessary also by negative declaration) to determine independence. - o The auditor responsible is not explicitly named in the annual report.
 Indirect mention via the auditor's report is not sufficient. - o The responsible auditor has been appointed for more than 5 years.
-Information on the duration of the appointment of the auditing company shall be disclosed in the annual report or permanently on the website in advance.
+Information on the duration of the appointment of the auditing company and the responsible auditor shall be disclosed in the annual report or permanently on the website in advance.